 4.)
 Puzzle Island

-Every year, I’m impressed at how much time the kids spend playing in the water table at our summer parties.
+Every year, I’m impressed at how much time the kids spend playing at the water table at our summer parties.
 It’s definitely a must-have for easiness and entertainment!

 5.)
 Giant Jigsaws